defndaines/kiroku/buddhism.md

 Buddhism is not something to hold on to, but an instrument to use in aiding people on their way.

-Four Noble Truths (Cattāri Ariyasaccāni)
+### Four Noble Truths (Cattāri Ariyasaccāni)

 1. Dukkha
 1. Samudaya: the arising of Dukkha
 1. Nirodha: the cessation of Dukkha
 1. Magga: the path

-Dukkha
+### Dukkha

-Neither pessemistic/optimistic — objective, realist.
+Neither pessimistic / optimistic — objective, realist.

-Word connotes suffering, imperfection, *impermanence*, emptiness, insubstatiality.
+Word connotes suffering, imperfection, *impermanence*, emptiness, insubstantiality.

 With regards to all pleasures (all things), one must consider
 1. attraction or enjoyment
 1. evil consequences or danger or unsatisfactoriness, and
-1. freedom o liberation
+1. freedom of liberation

 Dukkha — viewed from three aspects
 1. as ordinary suffering